Ella The Hill Country, Sri Lanka Travel Guide

 Staying in a local homestay or guesthouse run by a Ceylonese family has a direct community experience.

-Informal learning occurs through meeting residents.
+Informal learning occurs through interaction with locals.

 Rice and curry is naturally gluten-free.
 Roti and hoppers are made from rice flour, so they are generally gluten-free, but cross-contamination can be a concern.